vaibhavpandeyvpz/tejas/README.md

 Tejas Linux is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.

-- All Tejas-specific build scripts, configuration, and tooling in this repository are licensed under **GPL-3.0**, as described in the `LICENSE` file.
+- All Tejas-specific build scripts, configuration, and tooling in this repository are licensed under **GPL-3.0**, as described in the `LICENSE` file
-- Tejas Linux redistributes unmodified Ubuntu packages.
-These packages remain under their respective upstream licenses.
+- Tejas Linux redistributes **unmodified Ubuntu packages**, which remain under their respective upstream licenses
-- Trademarks, logos, and brand names belong to their respective owners.
+- Trademarks, logos, and brand names belong to their respective owners

 Tejas Linux is **not affiliated with or endorsed by Canonical**.